MrWardKKHS/arcade-template/documents/Final Hand in statement .md

 # Handing in checklist

 Please ensure you have the following in your the final commit on the master branch.

-- MVP description.
+- The Game design document.
 - All the code.
 - All the assets required to run the game.
 - All the sprint documentation.
-- All the movies used in sprint documentation.
+- All the videos used in sprint documentation or youtube links.
 - All the documents linked to in the sprint documentation.
-- All the testing documentation.
+- All the testing and trialing documentation.
-- Reflection on planning
+- Final Review completed
 - This document, completed and committed.